Bronze gates by renowned artist George Tsutakawa stolen from Washington Park Arboretum

 Tsutakawa died in December 1997.
 He was best known for his avant-garde bronze fountain designs.
 Born in Seattle, he was raised in the United States and Japan.
 He was associated with the University of Washington for more than 37 years, first teaching design courses in the School of Architecture and later teaching in the School of Art.
 He was a treasure of the art world in the Northwest and beyond, and is perhaps best known for creating more than 70 public fountains in North American and Japan.

 The gates defined the entrance to the arboretum for a generation.
-“Someone is probably try to cut these up and sell the bronze.
+“Someone is probably trying to cut these up and sell the bronze.
 Time is of the essence,” Larson said.